 1. Need a break from [insert relevant family member here]?
 Binge watch a new series!

-Okay, okay.
-This might not seem like something revolutionary, but when else can you sit around in your pyjamas eating Quality Street and drinking Bucks Fizz while binge watching Netflix without feeling guilty about it?
-It's practically CELEBRATED at this time of year!
-Revisit OITNB for old time's sake?
-Or how about The Crown?
-There's the much chattered about bisexual storyline in season two.
-Failing that, the brand new series of Black Mirror dropped over the weekend.
-Need we say more?
+Okay, this might not seem like something revolutionary, but when else can you sit around in your pyjamas eating Quality Street and drinking Bucks Fizz while binge watching Netflix without feeling guilty?
+It's practically celebrated at this time of the year, people.

 2. Do your family tree/bush/shrub

-It might not sound like the most thrilling of tasks, but hey, if you're stuck in a house with your family and you can barely name your cousin's wife, take advantage of the brains around you.
-It might not seem so important at the moment - and for some, perhaps it's not - but learning about your heritage and the lives of your grandparents and great grandparents if you can, can be incredibly interesting (...or so, so, so scandalous - fingers crossed).
+It might not sound like the most thrilling of tasks, but hey, if you are stuck in a house with your family and you can barely name your cousin's wife – take advantage of those brains around you.

-3. Dig out your old stuff and have a laugh at how ridiculous you were as a teenager
+3. Dig out your old stuff and have a laugh at how ridiculous you were as a baby queer

 For those spending festive limbo sans-relatives